-Not many children and young people have a direct relationship with the dramatic historical events that unfolded in Europe during the 20th century.
+Not many children and young people have a direct relationship with the dramatic historical events that unfolded in Europe during the 20th century anymore.
 Through a Franco-German exchange you can give them the chance to contribute to a historical reappraisal in a local or regional context.

-If you are organizing the encounter in different location, it is the organization based in the country where the meeting takes place that needs to send the application.
+If you are organizing the encounter neither in Germany nor in France, it is the organization based in the country where the meeting takes place that needs to send the application.

 Due to the insecurities we are facing at the moment, the 3-months delay is not active in 2022.
 Nevertheless, we invite you to send us your applications as soon as possible.